 As we neared the Maryhill area, the route started to take on a completely different feel, with wide surfaced footpaths being the order of the day.
 This was the point where the Kelvin Walkway joined the NCN756 cycle track.
 We passed beneath a variety of road bridges, each one seemingly more impressive than the one prior.
 Amazing feats of architecture and engineering!

 With official way-markers now visible at every turn, and all of us soaked to the skin, we marched on through Kelvingrove Park and down towards the Riverside Museum.
 Having left the car back in Milngavie, mum and I headed over to Partick train station to start our journey home.
 The benefit of city walks is not having to leave a car at each end!
-On that note, the car park at the Riverside Museum is only £1 for a max of 4hrs so it would be possible, if you are a speedy walker, to start the walk at the southern end and take a train back from Milngavie to Partick, only 1 mile from the Riverside Museum.
+On that note, the car park at the Riverside Museum can be used for a fee however there is a maximum time limit (4hrs at the time of writing) so it would be possible, if you are a speedy walker, to start the walk at the southern end and take a train back from Milngavie to Partick, only 1 mile from the Riverside Museum.